 Lambeth Palace and Church by Hubert Williams (1905-1989)

-Original pen & ink drawing of Lambeth Palace and Church seen from the old Lambeth suspension bridge.
+Original pencil sketch of Lambeth Palace and Church seen from the old Lambeth suspension bridge.
 Hubert Williams was an accomplished artist and illustrator who had the confidence to include the detail of everyday life in his views.
 Signed. framed

 Hubert John Williams (1905-1989).
 Portrait, landscape and architectural painter, etcher and illustrator.
 Williams was born in Beckenham, Kent in 1905 and later studied at the Royal Academy Schools where he was awarded the Landseer Scholarship for 1928.
 He also attended the St Martins School of Art and the L.C.C.
 Schools.
 Between 1926 and 1939 he exhibited at the Royal Academy, Royal Scottish Academy, Royal Institute of Painters in Oil, and the New English Art Club amongst others.
 During WWII he worked as a cartographer in the War Office, then as commercial illustrator from 1946 specialising in children’s education.
 His work can be found in many public collections including The Imperial War Museum and Museum of London.